ethpandaops/ethereum-package/README.md

 This is a [Kurtosis Starlark Package][starlark-docs] that will:

 1. Generate EL & CL genesis information using [this genesis generator](https://github.com/skylenet/ethereum-genesis-generator)
-1. Spin up a network of mining Eth1 clients
 1. Spin up a network of Eth2 Beacon/validator clients
 1. Add [a transaction spammer](https://github.com/kurtosis-tech/tx-fuzz) that will repeatedly send transactions to the network
 1. Launch [a consensus monitor](https://github.com/ralexstokes/ethereum_consensus_monitor) instance attached to the network